mueedqadri/apex-minds/src/content/sections/developers.md

 ---
 enable: true
 title: "Meet our team"
-description: "Over the past few years, the team members have collectively worked on large-scale projects across various technologies."
+description: "Experience the **apex** of innovation with our team of tech experts."

 # Developers
 Developers: